Banking & Finance 2024

 Authors

-The scarcity of energy in Europe has resulted in growing appetite for financing offshore and oil services (after several years of banks exiting the sectors), both in Norway and in Europe generally.
-European banks and investors have started lending to the sector again in the name of energy security.
+The scarcity of energy in Europe which commenced with the Ukraine war and which has continued during global conflicts has resulted in growing appetite for financing offshore and oil services, both in Norway and in Europe generally.
+While some Nordic banks have exited the sector, Norwegian and other European banks and investors still show a healthy appetite and are continuing to lend to the sector.
 Driven to some extent by the same concern, but also continuing an existing trend, financing of LNG and renewable energy has also attracted lenders and investors.

-Direct lending is on the rise in Norway.
+Direct lending continues to be a true competitor to the banks.
 There is naturally limited transparency on statistics within this market in Norway, but based on the authors’ observations from transactions, there seems to be substantial growth, which is expected to continue in the years to come.
 This is both on a bond format through the templates of the Nordic Trustee and on a more direct and bilateral basis.
-The format depends both on investor or lender preference and Norwegian regulatory issues, which restrict lending from non-regulated entities (with exceptions as described below).
+The format depends both on investor or lender preference and Norwegian regulatory issues, which restrict lending from non-regulated entities (with exceptions as described in 2.1 Proving Financing to a Company and 3.
+Structuring and Documentation).

-The green and sustainability-linked loan market in Norway has seen a significant boost over the last five years, with around 30% of corporate loans documented by BAHR implementing a sustainability-link mechanism.
-Both borrowers and lenders are keen on products that reflect their ESG endeavours and it seems there is consensus that a sustainability-linked loan is not about the financial gain so much as it is a licence to operate.
-The Norwegian legal market closely follows the development in England and in Europe as regards format, with Norwegian banks adopting the sustainability-link rider wording developed by the LMA.
+The green and sustainability-linked loan market in Norway has seen a significant boost over the last six–seven years, with around 30% of corporate loans documented by BAHR implementing a sustainability-link mechanism.
+Both borrowers and lenders are keen on products that reflect their ESG endeavours, but the initial popularity seems to have faded slightly as some borrowers find that the possible margin of reward may be (too) modest compared to the effort needed to report to the lenders on the format required by the LMA-inspired documentation.
+That said, the general consensus remains that a sustainability-linked loan is not so much about the financial gain as it is a licence to operate and, for certain borrowers, bank lending (on sensible terms) is not available without it.
+The Norwegian legal market closely follows the development in England and in Europe with regards to format, with Norwegian banks adopting the sustainability-link rider wording developed by the LMA.
 Norwegian banks are also developing their own frameworks based on LMA principles, such as green loans where a certain percentage of revenue stems from a “green” activity, service or product.
 Examples include real estate and aquaculture.

 Other than the licensing requirements mentioned in 2.1 Providing Financing to a Company, there are no particular restrictions on foreign lenders as opposed to domestic lenders.